ZiLongLiqb/practice-forpython/README.md

 # practice-forpython
+The aim of this project is to record my experience of learning python.
-This is .py file which let you merge two or more .pdf files together.
-It's the first version.
+Together.py let you merge two or more .pdf files together.
+The other is to plot a example of fractal.